UFUG2601-CPP-Programming/Fall2024Lab/lab01/README.md

     // Print the integer number in std::cout std::cout << "The value of defined integer is: " << intNumber << std::endl;

-    // Print the integer number in printf printf("The value of defined integer is: %d\n", intNumber);

     return 0;
 }
 ```